Introduction

 Props such as config (OvenPlayer configuration) and callbacks like onReady, onError, onStateChanged, etc.

+Internally, it creates and manages the OvenPlayer instance, listening to all relevant events.
 If you need direct access to the internal OvenPlayer instance or want to re-create/remove it programmatically, you can manage it via a React ref or by re-rendering the component with updated props.

 Initialize for OME